-The ratings' strengths are, however, tempered by the susceptibility of revenue to the volatility associated with traffic growth and the regulatory risk faced by its airport assets, the limited revenue stream for GAL, the debt-funded equity investment in the underconstruction projects resulting in elevated debt levels and reliance on refinancing.
+However, the strengths of ratings are tempered by the susceptibility of revenue to the volatility associated with traffic growth and the regulatory risk faced by its airport assets, the limited revenue stream for GAL, the debt-funded equity investment in the underconstruction projects resulting in elevated debt levels and reliance on refinancing.
 Nevertheless, the strong credit profile of the underlying assets and the consequent higher valuation mitigate the refinancing risk to an extent.
 Going forward, the material dilution in valuation to the external debt (excluding FCCBs) is a key rating sensitivity.